-Augmented reality isn't just for Pokémon Go these days.
-Apple's ARKit developer tool has brought AR tricks to some of your favorite apps, allowing for new experiences you didn't expect.
-And a new version of ARKit that's part of iOS 12 figures to add more capabilities, including support for shared AR experiences.
+Augmented reality has gone far beyond Pokémon Go.
+Apple's ARKit developer tool, now in its second iteration with iOS 12, has brought AR tricks to some of your favorite apps, allowing for new experiences you didn't expect.

 The Civilizations AR app brings ancient relics and cultural treasures to life using augmented reality to turn your iPhone into a mobile museum.
 You can view each artifact in lifelike 3D renderings, using your phone as an AR viewfinder.
 The AR approach gives you both unprecedented views and the ability to zoom in and spin around items.
 You can check out interactive features like x-ray views and narrations, and learn about the secrets, origins and history of these global cultural treasures.
 It's the next best thing to holding a historical artifact in your own hands.

 Language learning app Mondly adds an AR-assisted spin, engaging language learners with an animated chatbot as well as visualizations of objects and words to help make learning more dynamic, as well as providing instant feedback on pronunciation and any errors.
 Those features join Mondly's lessons, games, and practice conversations designed to cover more than 30 different languages.

 Actually dissecting a once-living frog is a feat not all students can, nor want to, do.
 You know what's a lot nicer?
 Using Froggipedia to slice open a virtual Kermit, since it supports the Apple Pencil, which is a lot less dangerous than an actual scalpel.
 Oh, and the best part?
 No cleanup.